 If you are taking public transport, the best way would be to alight at Marina South Pier on the North-South MRT line and take Exit B.

-After you head up the escalator from the MRT Station, and walk past a few shops selling food and drinks, you will see a bright orange ticketing counter where you can get your ferry tickets.
+After you head up the escalator from the MRT Station, and walk past a few shops selling food and drinks, you will see a bright yellow ticketing counter belonging to Marina South Ferries and an orange ticketing counter belonging to Singapore Island Cruise where you can get your ferry tickets.

-Tickets must be purchased before the departure time and the ticketing counter closes at 3 pm.
+Tickets can be purchased online or must be purchased before the departure time and the ticketing counter closes at 3 pm.
 Do remember to keep your ticket safe as you will need it for your trip back.

-The ferry makes a loop from Marina South Pier to St John’s Island, then to Kusu Island and back again.
+Singapore Island Cruise’s ferry makes a loop from Marina South Pier to St John’s Island, then to Kusu Island and back again.
 The ferry timings vary from weekdays to weekends as well as public holidays.
 The ticketing booth closes at 3 pm daily.
+Marina South Ferries has a more flexible and varied ferry schedule that allows you to choose which island you wish to hop on.

 After purchasing your ticket, head to the gate that says “Domestic Trips” and hop onto the assigned ferry!